Alexander-Levy/mower_bot/README.md

 By default the box wolrd is loaded, the simulation is not visualized and rviz2 is opened.

 ### Real World Use
-The robot can be initialized with the following command.This will launch the robot state publisher, the joint state broadcaster, the rplidar driver and the controller manager and differential drive controller.
+The robot can be initialized with the following command.
+This will launch the robot state publisher, the joint state broadcaster, the rplidar driver, the controller manager and differential drive controller.
 ```bash
 ros2 launch mower_bot mower.launch.py
 ```